-- Coercing, nagging or guilting our committed partner into sexual activity.
+- Pressuring, nagging, guilting, or shaming our committed partner into sexual activity.

-- Looking for attractive people in public, then fantasizing about them, staring at their body parts or following them around.
+- Looking in public spaces for people we find attractive, then fantasizing about them, staring at their body parts or following them around.
 We’ve done this on foot and from our cars.

 - Creating a list of “backup” partners in case things don’t work out in our current relationship.

-- Conveniently forgetting to mention we are already in a committed relationship when meeting a new, attractive person.
+- Conveniently forgetting to mention we are already in a committed relationship when meeting a new person we find attractive.

 - Driving by known acting out locations.